piyushkumar2802/Coding_Challnge/README.md

 ### What language, framework, build tool... should I use?

 You may use whatever you like as long as the solution is built using [React](https://reactjs.org/).

+We perfer you use Context API for State management.
+Apart from state management, you can either use redux, redux-toolkit or reoil.
+Please don't use any other state management library.

 We prefer it if you did not use any third party CSS frameworks.